maliMirkec/personal-website/source/_posts/2019-lookback.md

 I still work on WordPress projects.
 WordPress is not going away: its users are loyal, and they are not losing trust in such wide-spread system.
 And they shouldn’t because it is still easy to use and it is familiar to most beginners and advanced users.
 One of the most significant advantages is the plugin library.
 There is a plugin for almost everything you might think of, and users really like that.
 There is a large number of themes, too.
 The biggest downside is the performance, as most themes are not optimized.

-WordPress is not my favourite system.
+WordPress is not my favorite system.
 However, I am still motivated to find new ways to optimize and enhance WordPress websites.
 When given the control to override default settings and behaviour, one could achieve remarkable results, like getting green scores from PageSpeed Insights, Lighthouse and WebPageTest scoring tools.
 I had an opportunity to optimize such an instance.
 We were pushing to its limits and even introduced [native lazy-loading] and moving the whole media library to CDN service.
 The scores were sky-rocketing. 🚀

 ## Static Site Generators (SSG)